G1ANT-Robot/G1ANT.Manual/g1ant-language/introduction.md

 First of all, it’s tailored specifically for controlling robot.
 There are no superfluous commands and arguments, only tools that help you robotize repetitive tasks on a computer.

-Secondly, G1ANT.Language is an open platform.
+Secondly, G1ANT.Language is open to your ideas.
 You can lurk into the code in our SDK and develop your own addons with new language elements.
 This makes G1ANT.Language a living, flexible, adapting organism, which grows in resources and functions thanks to community and its innovations.

 And last but not least, if you are C# proficient, you can still use this familiar code in your robot scripts!